AkariUeda/DLAforElsagate/README.md

 <a name="database"></a>
 # Database

-The database can be downloaded from the [author's Google Drive](https://drive.google.com/open?id=12nWpZDxhQKC3c9N55F-azefqwgFg5PMl).
+You can download the data from the [author's Google Drive](https://drive.google.com/open?id=12nWpZDxhQKC3c9N55F-azefqwgFg5PMl).

 Note that you need permission to do so.
 Send an e-mail to `ueda.aka@gmail.com` so we can authorize your e-mail address to access the data.